Get,

 Looking at the nutritional profile of French beans, raw green beans contain 90% water, 2% protein, 7% carbohydrates and negligible fat.
 In a 100-gram quantity of French beans, one is provided 31 calories and a moderate amount of vitamin K, vitamin C, manganese and vitamin B with other micronutrients in low quantity.
 Green beans are also a good source of thiamin, folate, riboflavin, potassium and magnesium.

-The above table indicates the nutritional breakdown of about 150 grams of snap beans [1].
+The above information indicates the nutritional breakdown of about 150 grams of snap beans [1].

 According to Harvard Medical School, increasing the amount of iron a woman of childbearing age consumes from plant sources including spinach, beans, pumpkin, and green beans may help with fertility.
 I read in an article and it said that, a woman’s degree of fertility and the amount of nutrients, particularly iron, she consumes, are related.
 Iron absorption can be enhanced by consuming foods high in vitamin C, such as tomatoes, bell peppers, or berries, together with meals high in iron.